 Black and navy blue offer the most protection of any color.
 However, if the sun gets through, you are blowing your protection.
 Maybe you are better off with a white or light, tightly woven fabric that the sun can’t get through.
 The fabric is actually more important than the color.

 But bright colors such as red can also absorb UV rays.
 A more vivid color offers more sun protection.
 A bright yellow shirt gives your kids more protection than a pale yellow one.
-When choosing new shirts for you family, keep the color intensity in mind.
+When choosing new shirts for your family, keep the color intensity in mind.

-If the shirts get worn a lot, and washed often, you can get products that treat the fabric of the shirt and help it be more sun-prof. Tee shirts are a good example of shirts that can be revived easily.
+If the shirts get worn a lot and washed often, you can get products that treat the fabric of the shirt and help it be more sun-prof. Tee shirts are a good example of shirts that can be revived easily.
 The products soften the threads in the fabric, allowing them to puff up and the weave tighter.

 More Information On How The Color Black Helps Protect Your Child.

 The color black absorbs the Ultra Violet Rays from the sun, keeping them off your child’s body.
 Just to be extra clear here, the black clothing only protects the part of the body it is on.
 So, your child will need a sun hat, which can be any color or fabric, as long as the sun doesn’t get through.
-Yes, black will help grab the sun.

 A tight-fitting knitted shirt may not cover very well either if the shirt is stretched around the body.
 The stretch will not allow the fabric to cover him if the shirt is too small.
 Stretching pulls the threads that are woven into the shirt and makes holes where the sun can get through.